 (note that it is not visible until you change into it), then into the appropriate subdirectory where you will find a copy of your files.
 To recover simply use the unix cp command to copy files from the .snapshot directory back into the appropriate directory.

 Contact labstaff if you need to recover files that have migrated out of the .snapshot directory.
 We are now using file level backups, so retention times vary

 - If a file is edited/replaced, one previous version is kept up to 30 days

 - If a file is deleted, the last version is kept up to 90 days

-Please check .snapshot or for other copies of the file before requesting it be restored from tape.
+Please check the .snapshot directory for recent copies or for other copies of the file before requesting it be restored from tape.